PAST ACTION: sector letter to the HOUSE AND SENATE for fy26 priorities

 With ongoing concerns over federal funding streams, it’s critical that the creative sector stands in solidarity for the strongest possible state-level support for arts, culture and creativity.

-Take action today by signing onto the MASSCreative Action Network’s letter urging House and Senate leadership to propose $28 million for the Mass Cultural Council (0640-0300) and $17 million for the Massachusetts Tourism Trust Fund (7008-0902) in their FY26 Budgets.
+More than 200 advocates signed onto the MASSCreative Action Network’s letter urging House and Senate leadership to propose $28 million for the Mass Cultural Council (0640-0300) and $17 million for the Massachusetts Tourism Trust Fund (7008-0902) in their FY26 Budgets.
+You can read the letter below.

 Next